What Is Security Awareness Training?

 The Evolution of Security Awareness Training

-While the core concepts of security awareness training aren’t new, it has reached mainstream consciousness relatively recently.
+While the core concepts of cybersecurity awareness training aren’t new, it has reached mainstream consciousness relatively recently.
 One indication of its emergence was the 2004 launch of National Cyber Security Awareness Month.
 The initiative, by the National Cyber Security Alliance and US Department of Homeland Security, was intended to help people stay safer and more secure online, encouraging such practices as the regular updating of antivirus software.

 Since then, the annual awareness month has inspired similar events in other countries, expanded its themes and content, and drawn increased participation across industries and government, as well as universities, nonprofits, and the general public.

 The focus, methods, and effectiveness of security awareness training have undergone significant changes over the years.
 Back in 2004, most programs were driven by the need for compliance — simply meeting regulatory requirements.
-Today, that focus has shifted to seeing security awareness training as a means to manage and mitigate organizational risk.
+Today, that focus has shifted to seeing cybersecurity awareness training as a means to manage and mitigate organizational risk.

 Along the way, training methods themselves have matured.
 In 2004, the dominant paradigm was for annual presentations, either as in-person training sessions or long-form computer-based training.
 Unfortunately, these lengthy, infrequent sessions do not result in good knowledge retention.
 A gradual shift toward short, focused training on individual topics represented an improvement, but these trainings were still presented infrequently, which allows knowledge to dissipate over time.